 You can take the non-performing party to court with a breach of contract claim.
 You can seek an "equitable remedy" in which a judge can force the breaching party to fulfill his/her obligations under the contract, or the contract can be cancelled (rescission) and any money paid under the contract will be returned.

 If it's no longer possible or preferable to fulfill the contract, you may seek damages instead.
 A judge could award compensatory damages, making the breaching party pay for direct and indirect losses you incurred as a result of the reach of contract.
 You may also ask for liquidated damages and attorneys' fees and costs if your contract specified these.

 Experience on your side

-Cranston business litigation attorney Steven A. Robinson has 25 years of trial court experience resolving contract disputes in Rhode Island District and Superior Courts and on appeals.
+Cranston business litigation attorney Steven A. Robinson has over 30 years of trial court experience resolving contract disputes in Rhode Island District and Superior Courts and on appeals.
 Mr. Robinson handles breach of contract cases involving:

 - Breach of lease

 - Breach of real estate agreements

 - Breach of supplier contracts